 Prices seem to jump all over the place depending on where you look.
 Sometimes the 380 is more expensive than the 410, which doesn't make much sense.
 The prices tend to be the best on Amazon, although the official site occasionally has better deals.

 We don't love the Golds Gym elliptical machines, for the simple reason that they just aren't great machines.
-The 310 and 380 have a paltry 14" stride, which just isn't long enough to provide a natural motion even for average size people.
-The 410 has an 18" stride which is certainly an improvement, but taller users won't be comfortable with that either.
+The 350i has a paltry 14" stride, which just isn't long enough to provide a natural motion even for average size people.
+The 450i has a 17" stride which is certainly an improvement, but taller users won't be comfortable with that either.

-With so many brands to focus on, including their popular NordicTrack and ProForm lines, it seems ICON isn't focusing too much on this one, as nothing has changed despite numerous consumer complaints about quality and lack of features.
+With so many brands to focus on, including their popular NordicTrack and ProForm lines, it seems ICON isn't paying too much attention to this one, as nothing has changed despite numerous consumer complaints about quality and lack of features.

 You can check out the link above to Amazon and see the ratings on the Golds Gym ellipticals.
 They top out at 3 stars out of 5 for one of the models, with the others at 2 stars or less.
 That's pretty bad.
 There are plenty of other budget brands that get much better ratings.